 Carmean Music Series

-Welcome to the inaugural season of the Carmean Music Series at Lebanon Valley College!
+Welcome to the second edition of the Carmean Music Series at Lebanon Valley College!

 Eric Fung, D.M.A.

 Carmean Endowed Chair of Music

 Horn Masterclass | Sept.
 26, 2023 | Time TBD

 Horn Recital | Sept.
 26, 2023 | 7:30 p.m. | Lutz Hall